 Unrealistic offers: Prices significantly higher than other buyers may indicate bait-and-switch tactics

 Trust your instincts: If something feels wrong, it probably is.
-A legitimate buyer will understand if you need time to verify their credentials or compare offers.
+A legitimate buyer will understand if you need time to verify their credentials and make an informed decision.

 Before accepting an offer, get answers to these important questions: